EXCLUSIVE-Star Chinese fund manager Wang detained and under investigation -sources

-Adds detail on Wang's status in the industry, Zhu's background in paragraphs 8-12
+Adds background on China's corruption crackdown in paras 17-22, Wang details in paras 6, 11-12

-Oct 13 (Reuters) - Wang Yawei, a star fund manager in China, has been detained by authorities since August and is under investigation, according to three sources with knowledge of the matter.
+Oct 13 (Reuters) - Wang Yawei, a star fund manager in China, has been detained by authorities since August and is under investigation, according to three sources, adding to the list of top financial executives caught up in a widening corruption crackdown this year.

-The 52-year-old founder of Qianhe Capital Management in Shenzhen and Top Ace Asset Management in Hong Kong is the latest high-profile Chinese business executive to be investigated or detained.

 His case relates to an investigation into Zhu Congjiu, a former senior official at China's top securities regulator, the sources said.
 Attempts to reach Wang have been unsuccessful for several weeks, said two of the sources.

-The sources declined to be identified due to the sensitivity of the matter.
+The sources, who are close to the matter, declined to be identified due to the sensitivity of the situation.

+Wang, the 52-year-old founder of Qianhe Capital Management in Shenzhen and Top Ace Asset Management in Hong Kong, is the latest high-profile Chinese business executive to be investigated or detained.

-Zhu is suspected of serious violations of the Communist Party's discipline and national laws, the Central Commission for Discipline Inspection (CCDI) said in May.
+Zhu is suspected of serious violations of the Chinese Communist Party's discipline and national laws, usually the party's shorthand for graft, the Central Commission for Discipline Inspection (CCDI) said in May.

+Wang, once hailed by retail investors and state media as the No.1 portfolio manager in China's roughly $4 trillion mutual fund industry, and Zhu are both natives of Anhui province in eastern China.

-The CCDI, the Ministry of Public Security and Qianhe Capital did not immediately respond to Reuters requests for comment.
+The CCDI, the country's top anti-graft watchdog, the Ministry of Public Security and Qianhe Capital did not respond to Reuters requests for comment.

 Wang and Top Ace could not be reached for comment.